septentrio-gnss/septentrio_gnss_driver/README.md

   gpst : false
   navsatfix: true
   gpsfix: false
-  posewithcovariancestamped: true
+  pose: false
+  diagnostics: false
 ```
 In order to launch ROSaic, one must specify all `arg` fields in the `rover.launch` file which have no associated default values, i.e. for now only the `param_file_name` field.
 Hence the launch command would read `roslaunch rosaic rover.launch param_file_name:=rover`.

 ## ROS Wrapper
 ### ROSaic Parameters
 The following is a list of ROSaic parameters found in the `rover.yaml` file.
-- Implemented Parameters Configuring Communication Ports and Processing of GNSS Data
+- Parameters Configuring Communication Ports and Processing of GNSS Data
   - `device`: location of device connection
     - for serial connections, the device node, e.g., `/dev/ttyUSB0`
     - for TCP/IP connections, a `host:port` specification
-      - If the port is omitted, `28784` will be used as the default for TCP/IP connections.
-If another port is specified, the receiver needs to be (re-)configured via the Web Interface before the ROS driver can be used.
+      - `28784` should be used as the default (command) port for TCP/IP connections.
+If another port is specified, the receiver needs to be (re-)configured via the Web Interface before ROSaic can be used.
     - default: empty
   - `serial`: specifications for serial communication
     - `serial/baudrate`: serial baud rate to be used in a serial connection
-    - `serial/mosaic_serial_port`: determines to which serial port of mosaic we want to get connected to, e.g. USB1 or COM1
+    - `serial/mosaic_serial_port`: determines to which (virtual) serial port of mosaic we want to get connected to, e.g. USB1 or COM1
-    - `hw_flow_control`: specifies whether the serial (mosaic's COM ports, not USB1 or USB2) connection to mosaic should have UART HW flow control enabled or not
+    - `hw_flow_control`: specifies whether the serial (the Rx's COM ports, not USB1 or USB2) connection to the Rx should have UART HW flow control enabled or not
       - `off` to disable UART HW flow control, `RTS|CTS` to enable it
     - default: `115200`, `USB1`, `off`
   - `frame_id`: name of the ROS tf frame for the mosaic-X5, placed in the header of all published messages